 Drying lavender is one great way of preserving it, especially if it’s your harvest.
-In this article, you’ll learn how to dry lavender, which variety you can use, which part should be dried, and a few more trips on how you can preserve your harvest.
+In this article, you’ll learn how to dry lavender, which variety you can use, which part should be dried, and a few more tips on how you can preserve your harvest.

 Lavender is one flowering herb that has a calming and relaxing scent.
 It also contains beneficial oils, which is why many people use it.
 If you have this herb in your garden, you might want to know how to dry lavender so you can have access to it whenever you need some.